Non-toxic indoor plants, quick care cues, and what to avoid when your cat treats leaves like snacks.

 Areca Palm (Dypsis lutescens) Tall, feathery, and works well as a room feature.
 Tolerates some dryness between waterings.
 In bright indirect light it grows steadily; the fronds have a gentle movement to them that cats find interesting but not dangerous.

 Money Tree (Pachira aquatica) Often sold with a braided trunk.
 Prefers to dry out a bit between waterings and does well in bright indirect light.
-Both cats and dogs can chew on it without harm.
+A casual nibble is not a poisoning concern for cats or dogs, but the plant will do better if it is not treated like a chew toy.

 African Violet (Saintpaulia) One of the few flowering plants on this list that genuinely thrives on a windowsill year-round.
 Water from below — the leaves spot if you get water on them from the top — and it will reward you with small, velvety flowers for months at a stretch.